-The Source field is mandatory and specifies the name of the database table to reload.
+The Source field specifies the name of the database table to reload.

 The Load as field allows you to optionally specify the name by which the table should be loaded and the Schema and Project fields specify the Schema/Project into which the table should be loaded.